omtiwari17/PauseWave/README.md

 ## Why?

 Prolonged headphone use at high volumes can cause hearing fatigue and long-term damage.
 The WHO recommends limiting personal audio device use to **60 minutes per session** followed by a break.
-This app sits quietly in your taskbar and handles the reminders for you.
+This app sits quietly in your taskbar and handles the reminders for you — and unlike a notification you can swipe away, it pops up a window you actually have to acknowledge.

 ---